etzm/iscc-sum/docs/releasing.md

 The project uses [Release Please](https://github.com/googleapis/release-please) for automated release management.

+!!! note "v0.1.0 Release Exception"
+    For the v0.1.0 release, the crates.io publishing step has been temporarily disabled in the release workflow.
+    Only the Python package will be published to PyPI.
+This is documented in issue #[TBD] and the crates.io publishing will be restored for future releases.

 ### How It Works

 1. **Commit to main branch** - Use conventional commit messages: